Fort Pierce area roadway and coastal setting on the Treasure Coast

 • Important approvals have happened

-• Final local clearance was still described as pending
+• Recent reporting still described final local clearance as pending

-• County votes and final approval are not identical
+• County votes and final project approval are not identical

 What About the Opening Date?

-• No firm public opening day in the source set
+• No firm public opening date has been confirmed

 Why Some of the Numbers Shift from Story to Story

-• Revision is normal in big development files
+• Plan revisions are normal in large development files

-• Differences do not automatically mean the project is fake or stalled
+• Changing numbers do not automatically mean the project is fake or stalled

 The Sign Debate and the Economic Hype Both Deserve Context

-• The 100-foot sign became a genuine policy and wildlife issue
+• The 100-foot sign became a real policy issue

-• Environmental concerns are part of the real story
+• Wildlife and light-pollution concerns are part of the story

 What We Actually Know

-• Real project near Fort Pierce and Indrio Road
+• Real project at I-95 and Indrio Road

-• Still described as pending final local clearance in early 2026 coverage
+• Still best described as pending final local clearance in recent reporting

 • Largest-store claim has been corrected by the company